apollographql/spotify-showcase/README.md

 - The GraphQL serves fields using camelCase.
 The Spotify REST API returns fields using snake_case.
 While not strictly enforced in the spec, GraphQL fields are commonly written in camelCase form.
-This API follows suit.